patient-app/patient-app-client/README.md

 - The "production" environment shows the latest changes on the production branch
 - <https://patient-app-production.jonas-blum.ch/>

-## Pre-Commit Hooks (currently not setup in this repos -> see therapist-app if you want this)
+## Pre-Commit Hooks (currently not setup in this repo -> see therapist-app if you want this)

 - Automatically formats your code before every commit
 - on Github actions the code formatting is also checked -> so either you need to do it manually or automatically whenever you are committing code